FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/1982/1982-02-13-the-les-dawson-show.md

 ---
 layout: post
-title: The Les Dawson Show
+title: The Les Dawson Show &#124; 13 February 1982
 maintitle: The Les Dawson Show
 subtitle: Episode 2.3
 description: Lena sings Come Rain Or Come Shine, then appears in a comedy exchange with Les.
 She finishes off the show with a performance of Some Of These Days with Kids International on backing vocals, and Les on the piano.
 image: /assets/images/ITV/gettyimages-544761065-612x612.jpg
-categories: [BBC Television]
+categories: [BBC Television, OnThisDay13February]
 ---

 Lena sings Come Rain Or Come Shine, then appears in a comedy exchange with Les.